-Indulge in the delightful flavors of Greece with this irresistible Portokalopita - Orange Cake recipe.
-This traditional Greek dessert, features layers of crispy phyllo pastry soaked in an orange syrup.
+Enjoy the delightful flavors of Greece with this Portokalopita - Orange Cake recipe.
+This traditional Greek dessert, features layers of phyllo pastry soaked in an orange syrup.
 With the perfect balance of citrusy sweetness and a hint of cinnamon, this Orange Cake is a true classic.

-Whether you're hosting a dinner party or simply want to create a unique cake with a handful of oranges, this Portokalopita recipe is sure to impress.
+Whether you're hosting a dinner party or simply want to create a unique cake with a handful of oranges, this Portokalopita - Greek orange phyllo cake is one of the best Greek recipes for good reason.

 What is Portokalopita - Orange Cake?

-Portokalopita, also known as Orange Cake, is a Greek dessert that captures the essence of Mediterranean flavors.
-With its traditional Greek charm and irresistible flavor, this Orange Cake recipe is a must-try for those craving a taste of Greece.
+Authentic Portokalopita, also known as Orange Cake, is a classic Greek dessert that captures the essence of Mediterranean flavors.
+With its traditional Greek charm and irresistible flavor, this delicious cake recipe is a must-try for those craving a taste of Greece.

 Ingredients and substitutions for the best Orange Cake

-- Oranges: The zest flavors the batter and the juice is concentrated in the homemade syrup that soaks into the cake.
-Medium Valencia or Naval oranges will work perfectly here.
+- Oranges: Whole orange is required here as the zest flavors the batter and fresh orange juice is concentrated in the homemade syrup that soaks into the cake.
+Medium Valencia or Naval oranges will work perfectly.

 - Greek yogurt: Thick Greek yogurt helps to create a sturdy custard alongside the eggs and oil.
 You could replace in equal measure with plain yogurt or thick coconut yogurt, if you are dairy free.